euphemius-tech/3d-car/README.md

 ### Prerequisites

-You will need the following tools installed on your system:

-- Node.js and npm
-- A modern web browser that supports WebGL
+You will need a modern web browser that supports WebGL.

 ### Installation